 - 1. Children will be supervised for up to ten minutes before and after school.
 Children attending after school clubs will be supervised until they are collected by a trusted adult.
 All children will go straight to their classroom on arrival.
 Children whose parents are late collecting them will wait in school.
 A note or phone call is necessary if the arrangements for children are changed. - 2.
 At playtime two members of staff supervise the playground/field.
 The children do not play in the garden areas by Ashwellthorpe Road (by class 1).
 The members of staff on duty are responsible for deciding if the play equipment is to be used and checking it is in a safe condition to use.
 If there is any doubt (because of damp for instance) the equipment should not be used.
-Children are not allowed in the pond area unless supervised by an adult.

-At lunchtime children do not leave the building until one of the midday supervisors is ready to go outside.
+Children are not allowed in the pond area unless supervised by an adult. - At lunchtime children do not leave the building until one of the midday supervisors is ready to go outside.
 The same arrangements about the large play equipment apply.
 Small games equipment from the playground are stored in the shed.
 The equipment (hoops, large dominoes etc) will be got by the MSAs.
-The MSAs will lead the children in playing games.

-If it is wet the children go to their allocated group room and are supervised by a midday supervisor.
+The MSAs will lead the children in playing games. - If it is wet the children go to their allocated group room and are supervised by a midday supervisor.
 One or more midday supervisors will go to the mobile.
-The Head Teacher or senior teacher will remain in class 2 until the third midday supervisor is finished in the hall.
-The Head Teacher has overall responsibility at lunchtimes.

-- 3. Children are not allowed to run inside the buildings and are encouraged to keep all areas especially cloakrooms tidy. - 4.
+The Headteacher has overall responsibility at lunchtimes. - 3.
+Children are not allowed to run inside the buildings and are encouraged to keep all areas especially cloakrooms tidy. - 4.
 All children have a bag in which to keep their P.E. kit.
 The correct P.E. kit to be worn at all times.
 Long hair must be tied back.
 Wearing dangling earrings is not allowed in school at any time.
 The teacher taking the lesson is responsible for the safe use of apparatus and equipment and must teach the children safe ways of usage.

-In swimming lesson the children do not go onto the poolside until the entire group is ready and there is a qualified person by the pool.
+In swimming lessons, the children do not go onto the poolside until the entire group is ready and there is a qualified person by the pool.
 After swimming they do not leave the changing room until everyone is ready.
 Another adult always accompanies the person in charge of swimming.
 School will follow the pool safe operating procedures.